syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-images.md

 //Gets a picture as stream.
 Assembly assembly = typeof(App).GetTypeInfo().Assembly;
 Stream pictureStream = assembly.GetManifestResourceStream("UWP.Data.Image.png");

 //Adds the picture to a slide by specifying its size and position.

-//Adds the picture to a slide by specifying its size and position.
 IPicture picture = slide.Pictures.AddPicture(pictureStream, 0, 0, 250, 250);